What's the latest on European travel restrictions?

 - The Slovenian borders are open and health checks may be carried out upon your arrival.

-- If you’re arriving from a 'red list' country, you’ll be asked to quarantine for 10 days when you arrive.
+- If you’re coming from a 'red list' country, you’ll be asked to quarantine for 10 days when you arrive.

-- COVID-19 restrictions vary between municipalities, which have been categorised using a traffic light system in terms of COVID-19 risk and infections.
+- COVID-19 restrictions vary between municipalities, which have been categorised based on a traffic light system.

 More information here.